Hiroto Saiki

-Hiroto Saiki (才木 浩人, Saiki Hiroto) is a Japanese professional baseball pitcher for the Hanshin Tigers of the Nippon Professional Baseball (NPB).
+Hiroto Saiki (才木 浩人, Saiki Hiroto) is a Japanese professional baseball pitcher for the Hanshin Tigers of Nippon Professional Baseball (NPB).

 Early baseball career

 Hiroto started baseball early when he played catcher for his school's team in his first grade.
 He specialized as a pitcher in junior high, and helped his team win championships and runner ups in his hometown's local tournaments.

-He then went on to become the ace pitcher of Soma Shufu High School, where in his 2nd year, he led the team to win runner up in the prefectural tournament.
+He then went on to become the ace pitcher of Suma Shofu High School, where in his 2nd year, he led the team to win runner-up in the prefectural tournament.
 Despite his team never making it to either Spring Koshien or Summer Koshien, his 140 km/h fastball caught the attention of both NPB and MLB scouts alike.

 Professional career

-Hanshin Tigers selected Saiki with the third selection in the 2016 NPB draft.
+Hanshin Tigers selected Saiki on the 3rd round of the 2016 NPB draft.
 He signed a 50 million yen contract with the Tigers, with an estimated 6 million yen annual salary.
 He was assigned the jersey number 35.

-On December 2, 2020, he become a free agent.
-On December 8, 2020, Saiki re-signed with the Tigers.